orsho/Classifying-NLI-sentences-on-Kaggle-competition/README.md

 ## Dataset

 * All the datasets are embedded within the notebook itself and no upload is required
 * The data folder contains the files that we changed their format for more convenient use.
-The other data sets were downloaded directly from the source
+The other datasets were downloaded directly from the source

 Below is one example (paired sentences) with self-explanatory fields:
 ```